lxknll/lammps/pr_text.md

 ##### MPI
-2G-HDNNPs scale linearly with the number of MPI tasks because there is no additional communication necessary (apart from what LAMMPS does anyway).
+2G-HDNNPs scale linearly with the number of MPI tasks because there is no additional communication necessary (apart from what LAMMPS does).

 As is evident from the "General Workflow" section, 3G-HDNNPs and 4G-HDNNPs require a lot of MPI communication because we need global information for